top of page

 These factors make the 1909-O Half Eagle an extremely desirable and valuable coin for all collectors and investors.
 It is a prime rarity in "Gem" MS-65 condition.
 This coin must be acquired sooner rather than later in the highest certified grade you can afford.
 As time passes, we anticipate that price appreciation and lack of availability will make it much harder to obtain.

-Note: There are less than 100 known examples of the 1909-O $5 Indian Head Half Eagle in Mint State condition.
+Note: There are less than 100 known examples of the 1909-O $5 Indian Head half eagle in Uncirculated Mint State condition.
 An AU-55 (About Uncirculated) currently trades at a value of $14,000 to $17,500.
 It has gained 20% in value over the past two years.

 We project this price trend to continue upward.
 Regardless of condition, it is a coin not to hesitate to acquire when it becomes available.
 There is always the option of upgrading in the future.